Updated April 2026

 • BI waiting period: commonly 8 - 24 hours

-• Through brokers: most common channel for tailored cyber cover
+• Through brokers: common for tailored or higher-limit cyber cover

 • Add-on to business pack: limited cyber extensions on some commercial policies